zyyrrr/attack-defense/README.md

 Four data sets, Kitsune, CICIDS2017, MAWILAB and UNSW-NB15, are used in this paper to evaluate the performance of our scheme.

 ## Demo Code
-A demo script for "Defense Test of Kitsune" is provided in wgan_mirai.py.
-A demo script for "Performance Test of GAN" is provided in wgan_mirai.py.
+A demo script for "Performance Test of GAN" is provided in test(Mirai).ipynb.
-A demo script for "Evasion Performance Test of Insertion Attacks" is provided in wgan_mirai.py.
+A demo script for "Evasion Performance Test of Insertion Attacks" is provided intest(Mirai) - insert to expand time.ipynb.
-A demo script for "Versatility Test of FPAttack" is provided in wgan_mirai.py.
-A demo script for "Comparison of Two Feature Extraction Algorithms" is provided in wgan_mirai.py.
+A demo script for "Comparison of Two Feature Extraction Algorithms" is provided in ML classifiers(KitNET)_mirai_LinearAttenuation.ipynb.
-A demo script for "FPDefense Detection Performance Test Before FPAttack" is provided in wgan_mirai.py.
+Three demo scripts for "FPDefense Detection Performance Test Before FPAttack" are provided in FPDefense(mirai)_detection.ipynb, FPDefense(mirai)_GRU_detection.ipynb and FPDefense_IntegratedLearning_detection.ipynb.
-A demo script for "FPDefense Defense Performance Test After FPAttack" is provided in wgan_mirai.py.
+Three demo scripts for "FPDefense Defense Performance Test After FPAttack" are provided in FPDefense(mirai)_defense.ipynb, FPDefense(mirai)_GRU_defense.ipynb and FPDefense_IntegratedLearning_defense.ipynb.